Why Are Metal Roofs Increasing In Popularity?

 The costs of labor and insurance for roofing contractors are escalating rapidly.
 Therefore, complex roofs end up being quite costly and will be even more costly in the future with inflation.
 Metal roofs are a good choice to “do it once and do it right,” avoiding higher future labor costs.

 Energy Efficiency.
 A home’s roof is most vulnerable to the sun’s summertime heat.
 That heat passes through the roof, heats the attic and, in turn heats the home, increasing air conditioning costs.
-An Energy Star metal roof, or metal roofs that include an integral airspace, will reduce attic heat gain and therefore reduce energy costs.
+An energy efficient metal roof, or metal roofs that include an integral airspace, will reduce attic heat gain and therefore reduce energy costs.
 Savings of 20% and more are often reported by homeowners.
 Metal roofs make great choices for homeowners who want to reduce their future energy costs.

 Home Value.
 While homes have begun to increase in value recently, it wasn’t that long ago when we saw them decline sharply in value.
 During that time, homeowners with homes that were maintenance-free and included many upgrades found it easier to sell their homes, and easier to get the price they hoped for.
 A metal roof is always recognized as an upgrade and its maintenance-free appeal is very attractive to potential buyers, helping to justify a higher value when the home is sold.